Sales & Support: +1 (480) 360-6463

 Is there a good job outlook for personal trainers?

-According to the Bureau of Labor Statistics, estimated growth of 10% is expected between 2016 and 2026.
+According to the Bureau of Labor Statistics, an estimated growth of 10% is expected between 2016 and 2026.
 This is an above-average rate, more and more Americans are seeking to live a healthier lifestyle.

 Where does a personal trainer work?

-Most personal trainers spend their working hours in the gym, either having individual training or in a small group, some even own their own gym and only work individually.
-There are personal trainers of course who world outdoors or can come to a clients house.
-A personal trainer typically uses dumbbells, jumping rope, resistance bands if not in a gym and their work attire is typically whatever feels comfortable for them.
+Most personal trainers spend their working hours in the gym, either having individual training or in a small group, some even own their gym and only work individually.

 What are some of the different types of personal training?